PeterConstable/PythonTutorial/9_Sample_Program.md

 * A drawing will be a sequence of graphic-element groups.
 * Each group will be a sequence of graphic primitive specifications.

-For each of these, we could use a list or a tuple.
-We'll use a list for a drawing, and tuples for each group.
+For each of these, we could use either a list or a tuple.
+Our program doesn't need to edit the sequences, so tuples would make sense.
+But for a little diversity in this sample, we'll use lists for both.

 In designing the definition of ```draw_element()```, we already determined what would be required for each graphic primitive specification: